robinmattern/FormR-test/docs/Setup/fr0301_Setup-Ubuntu-Vultr.md

-## _Instructions for creating an Ubuntu VM on Vultr_
+# Instructions for creating an Ubuntu VM on Vultr

+1. Create New Ubuntu Instance
-### 1. Signin or create an account on vultr.com
+- Signin or create an account on vultr.com

-### 2. Deploy new Server (Create Instance)
+- Deploy new Server (Create Instance)

 [![Vultr Create Instance](../images/fr0202-01_Vultr-Create-Instance.png#img2)](../images/fr0202-01_Vultr-Create-Instance.mp4 "Setup Vultr")

-1. Choose Server: Cloud Compute
+- Choose Server: Cloud Compute
-2. Server Location: ??????
+- Server Location: ??????
-3. Server Type: Ubuntu 18.04 x64
+- Server Type: Ubuntu 18.04 x64
-4. Server Size: 25GB SSD  $5/mo.
+- Server Size: 25GB SSD  $5/mo.
-5. Add SSH Key
+- Add SSH Key
     + Select an existing key, or
     + Use ssh-keygen to create your public key and paste it into the vultr form.